engg1340-group-67/master/read_you.md

 1. Yam Chak Fung Wesley
 2. Chu Wai Kit
 ## **Part 1: Overview**
-In this part, problem statement and problem setting is shown.
+This part focuses on problem statement and problem setting.
 ### **1. Problem statement**
    People nowadays often fail to plan on their own financial status.
-It indeed undermines many aftermaths in various aspects, say interpersonal relationship within family and qualiy of life.
-It is pravalent to see people are broke due to some reasons in newspaper, like uncontrolled leisure expenditure.
+It creates many aftermaths in various aspects, say interpersonal relationship and qualiy of life.
+Todate, it is commmon to see brankruptcy due to some reasons, like overconsumption on leisurement.

   Undenibly, managing financial status is an essential skill for all of us.
-Recently many researches have shown the benefit of managing and planing since early stage.
+Recently many researches have shown the benefit of managing and planning since early stage.
 In light of this, we would like to develop an accounting system to help parents to inculcate their kids the concept of currency as well as helping teens to develop an useful habit.

   To achieve this, we have four main features to facilitate the use of the systems.
 They are basic financial managment, prediction/report, login function, task trigger.
-These will be discussed in the following section.
+These will be discussed in the following sections.

   In short, this system provides a spectrum of user-friendly, safe and efficient features to view, manage and track their kids' financial status.
 Thus, student can learn to plan better.
 As a result , we can promote a good econ-planning mindset to our next generation in a long term, contributing to the society.